 Anime & Manga

-- Gundam 00.
-Ali Al-Saachez is asked by Kinue Crossroad for a ride so she can interview him (she has no clue who he is) for a story.
-Cue a Moral Event Horizon event done because she knew too much (but only because the sociopathic Ali told her the information he then killed her for knowing, all For the Evulz), followed by a brutal Tearjerker.
+- Mobile Suit Gundam 00: Ali Al-Saachez is asked by Kinue Crossroad for a ride so she can interview him (she has no clue who he is) for a story.
+Cue him driving a few kilometers behind the Moral Event Horizon he crossed already done because she knew too much (but only because the sociopathic Ali told her the information he then killed her for knowing, all For the Evulz), followed by a brutal Tearjerker.

 - In Naruto, Orochimaru likes to pick orphans up off the street with promises of power.
 In reality, he plans to use them for experiments, as soldiers or for potential containers.